 E-Mail, Calendar, Drive, VPN, Password Manager#

-Some alternatives are:
+Some additional options are:

 - Configure and use the FREE Cloudflare Zero Trust plan, using the WARP VPN client and Gateway filtering to protect oneself from threats on the Internet.
+Including building your own email system with Email Routing.

 - Configure and use the FREE NextDNS plan, which also has an encrypted DNS option.